DeepLabCut/DeepLabCut/pose-tensorflow/README.md

 # Pose estimation - DeeperCut:

-This folder contains the tensorflow 1.0 (tested) version of Eldar Insafutdinov's tensorflow implementation of [DeeperCut](https://github.com/eldar/pose-tensorflow).
-Visit the following references for details:
+This folder contains the TensorFlow version of Eldar Insafutdinov's implementation of [DeeperCut](https://github.com/eldar/pose-tensorflow).
+Visit the following references and this github repo for details:

 @article{insafutdinov2016deepercut,
     author = {Eldar Insafutdinov and Leonid Pishchulin and Bjoern Andres and Mykhaylo Andriluka and Bernt Schiele},